akettring/pi_cam/README.md

-# pi_cam
+Instructions, configuration files, and scripts for setting up a security camera on a raspberry pi.

 <img src="https://raw.githubusercontent.com/akettring/pi_cam/main/pi_cloud.png">

-Instructions, configuration files, and scripts for setting up a security camera on a raspberry pi.

 Why would anyone want to do this ?
 - Privacy.
 Sync to *your* choice of cloud storage provider.